MathiasMonstrey/gloomhaven-rules/README.md

 ![Character sheet](img/rulebook/character-sheet.png)

 - A space to name the character (a).
 Every character should have a name.
 Be creative.
 - A space to mark the current level of the character (b).
-As characters gain experience, they will increase in level (see Leveling Up on pp. 44–45 for details).
+As characters gain experience, they will increase in level (see Leveling Up on p.
+44–45 for details).
 The total amount of experience needed is written below each level (c).
 - Spaces to keep detailed notes on the amount of experience (d) and gold (e) a character has.
 - A space to track all the items a character has in their possession (f).
 - A perk list specific to the character class (g).
 Whenever a character gains a perk (see Additional Perks on p.
 44 for details), they mark the one on the list they want.